Donphili/My-Student-Portfolio-UoPeople/README.md

 # My-Student-Portfolio-UoPeople

 # University of the People Assignments Repository

+# pardon me for starting from Term 3 of my first year 🙏🙏

 Welcome to my repository for assignments completed during my ongoing studies at the University of the People.
 Here, you'll find a collection of my academic work organized into folders, making it convenient to browse through and review.